 The matrix is a grid of predetermined exam times for those classes that meet at regular block times during the semester:

-MWF – for 1 hour per class meeting
+MWF – 50 minutes per class meeting

 The school or college must notify the Scheduling department that a class will hold an exam via the Yes/No Indicator (CC50).
 Confirmation of the final exam schedule for all classes that are holding exams will be sent to the schools/colleges, departments, and the instructors.